Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

 \subsubsection{Corpus-based Approaches}

-Corpus-based Approaches examine the contents of the whole text corpus to recognize the expansion features utilized for query expansion.
-They are one of the earliest statistical approaches for query expansion.
-They create co-relations between terms based on co-occurrence statistics in the corpus to form sentences, paragraphs or neighboring words, which are used in expanded query.
+Corpus-based Approaches examine the contents of the whole text corpus to recognize the expansion features to be utilized for QE.
+They are one of the earliest statistical approaches for QE.
+They create co-relations between terms based on co-occurrence statistics in the corpus to form sentences, paragraphs, or neighboring words, which are used in the expanded query.
 Corpus-based approaches have two admissible strategies: (1) term clustering \cite{jones1971automatic,minker1972evaluation,crouch1992experiments}, which groups document terms into clusters based on their co-occurrences, and, (2) concept based terms \cite{qiu1993concept,fonseca2005concept,natsev2007semantic}, where expansion terms are based on the concept of query rather than the original query terms.
-Recently reference \cite{kuzi2016query} selected the expansion terms after the analysis of the corpus using word embedding, where each term in the corpus is characterized with a vector embedded in a vector space.\cite{zhang2016learning} uses four corpora as data sources (including one industry and three academic corpus) and present a Two-stage Feature Selection framework (TFS) for query expansion known as Supervised Query Expansion (SQE), discuss in earlier section \ref{sec1} .
-Some of the other approaches established an association thesaurus based on the whole corpus; e.g., reference \cite{gauch1999corpus} uses context vectors, reference \cite{carpineto2001information} uses the term co-occurrence, reference \cite{hu2006improving} uses the mutual information and reference \cite{milne2008learning} uses the interlinked Wikipedia articles.
+Kuzi et al. \cite{kuzi2016query} select the expansion terms after the analysis of the corpus using word embeddings, where each term in the corpus is characterized by an embedded vector.
+Zhang et al. \cite{zhang2016learning} use four corpora as data sources (including one industry and three academic corpora) and present a Two-stage Feature Selection framework (TFS) for QE known as Supervised Query Expansion (SQE) (already discussed in section \ref{sec1}).
+Some of the other approaches established an association thesaurus based on the whole corpus by using, e.g., context vectors\cite{gauch1999corpus}, term co-occurrence\cite{carpineto2001information}, mutual information \cite{hu2006improving} and interlinked Wikipedia articles \cite{milne2008learning}.